Bobrowniki, West Pomeranian Voivodeship

 The village has a population of 231.

 In the village there is a stone church of the Nativity of the Blessed Virgin Mary, dating back to the 15th century.

-Before 1945 the village was German-settled and part of the German state of Prussia.
-For the history of the region, see History of Pomerania.
+Four Polish citizens were murdered by Nazi Germany in the village during World War II.

+Transport

+The Voivodeship road 142 runs south of the village, and its intersection with National road 20 is located east of the village.